 For dynamic files (for example, PHP files, JSP files, and ASP files), it is suggested that the cache duration be set to 0s, indicating that the files will not be cached.
 If dynamic files such as PHP files are not updated frequently, it is suggested that the cache duration be set to a small value.

 It is recommended that the content on an origin site is updated with the same file name, but tagged with different version numbers; for example,

-On the left-side navigation pane, click CDN Domain Name List.
+On the left-side navigation pane, click Domain Names.

-Select a domain to enter the management page.
+Select a domain to enter the management page and find Cache setting: